-A few months ago British Airways revealed the Club Suite, which is the name of their new business class product.
-This product caught almost all of us off guard, as British Airways is going from offering a pretty lousy business class seat, to offering what looks like an excellent product.
+In March 2019, British Airways revealed their new Club Suite, which is the name of their new business class product.
+This caught almost all of us off guard, as British Airways is going from offering a pretty lousy business class seat, to offering an excellent product.

-The catch is that the rollout of this seat will be fairly slow.
+The catch is that the rollout of this seat will be fairly slow (here’s a timeline of the rollout by aircraft type).
 While most long haul planes should feature these seats within several years, in the meantime the A350 is the only plane that will guarantee these seats, since the A350-1000 is being delivered with this new business class seat.

-As of October 1, 2019, British Airways will operate the A350 on the following frequency between London and Toronto:
+Since October 1, 2019, British Airways has been operating the A350 on the following frequency between London and Toronto:

 BA93 London to Toronto departing 1:05PM arriving 3:55PM